Welcome to Scope's job board

 • Clear understanding of professional boundaries which will enable you to work with prisoners and their families.

-• Good understanding of confidentiality and data protection.
+• Good understanding of confidentiality and data protection

-• Experience of working directly with children, young people and their families using an appropriate range of techniques.
+• Experience of working directly with children, young people and their families, planning creative, relevant play activities for children

 • Experience of working in a team and also of using own initiative with limited supervision.

-Applications close on 9 April 2026.
+Applications close on 21 June 2026.

 Apply Now